aboutdotme/humblejs/docs/index.rst

 dynamic value or not.

-If there are default values set in a document, they will be automatically included in the output from that document's :func:`Document.forJson` method.
+If there are default values set in a document, they will be automatically included in the output from that document's :func:`forJson` method.

 .. rubric:: Example: Static and dynamic default values